AdobeDocs/experience-platform.fr-FR/help/rtcdp/destinations/destinations-workspace.md

 ![Cliquer sur la ligne de destination](/help/rtcdp/destinations/assets/click-destination-row.png)

 Sélectionnez le nom de la destination pour afficher des informations sur les segments activés vers cette destination.
-Cliquez sur **[!UICONTROL Modifier l’activation]** pour modifier ou ajouter les segments envoyés vers cette destination.
+Click **[!UICONTROL Edit activation]** to modify or add to the segments that are being sent to this destination.

 ## Comptes {#accounts}

-Dans l’onglet **[!UICONTROL Comptes]**, vous pouvez en savoir plus sur les connexions que vous avez établies avec différentes destinations.
+In the **[!UICONTROL Accounts]** tab, you can learn more about the connections that you have established with various destinations.
 Consultez le tableau ci-dessous pour obtenir toutes les informations disponibles sur chaque destination :

 ![Onglet Comptes](/help/rtcdp/destinations/assets/accounts-tab.png)